waglayla/waglaylad/cmd/waglaylactl/README.md

-# pyrinctl
+# waglaylactl

-pyrinctl is an RPC client for waglaylad
+waglaylactl is an RPC client for waglaylad

 ## Requirements